YOURLS/website/blog/2015-05-04-integrating-the-new-google-recaptcha-with-yourls.md

 ---
-title: "Integrating the New Google reCAPTCHA With YOURLS"
+title: 'Integrating the New Google reCAPTCHA With YOURLS'
 authors:
   - ozh
 categories:
-  - "tutorial"
+  - 'tutorial'
 tags:
-  - "captcha"
+  - 'captcha'
-  - "google"
+  - 'google'
-  - "spam"
+  - 'spam'
 ---

 _This guide and screenshots are courtesy of Jared Stark and [Erasure Web Services](http://erasurge.com/), originally available on their own [bitty.link shortener](http://bitty.link/recaptcha.html).
 It's duplicated here in case their goes offline or missing but please check on the original link first in case they have updated it.
 Much thanks to them!_